 This arrangement engendered a tripartite judiciary—Royal Navy, fishing admirals, and justices of the peace—without any clear delineation of legal powers.
 While the fishing admirals enjoyed the widest prerogative, they were not empowered to issue judicial writs, a right granted only to justices of the peace.
 Before the new system could function effectively, its distribution of powers and responsibilities would have to be clarified.

 More immediate, however, was the problem of appointing a sufficient number of civil magistrates.
-Governor Osborne had no trouble finding suitable men in St. John's: two of the justices—William Keen and Allen Southmayd—had already served as local magistrates.
-But the lack of acceptable candidates in the smaller outports forced Osborne to create a system of judicial districts encompassing a series of settlements along a specified stretch of the coastline.
-Osborne divided the island into the six basic jurisdictions that lasted to the end of the 18th century, each with at least three justices and constables, except Conception Bay.
-Although Lord Vere Beauclerk (who was the commodore of the Newfoundland squadron) expressed hopes that the new magistracy would prove popular and effective, Osborne was far less optimistic.
-In his first report as governor, Osborne cautioned that the best of the magistrates were but inferior men unfamiliar with any form of government.
+Governor Osborn had no trouble finding suitable men in St. John's: two of the justices—William Keen and Allen Southmayd—had already served as local magistrates.
+But the lack of acceptable candidates in the smaller outports forced Osborn to create a system of judicial districts encompassing a series of settlements along a specified stretch of the coastline.
+Osborn divided the island into the six basic jurisdictions that lasted to the end of the 18th century, each with at least three justices and constables, except Conception Bay.
+Although Lord Vere Beauclerk (who was the commodore of the Newfoundland squadron) expressed hopes that the new magistracy would prove popular and effective, Osborn was far less optimistic.
+In his first report as governor, Osborn cautioned that the best of the magistrates were but inferior men unfamiliar with any form of government.
 He repeated the opinion—commonly heard in official circles and repeated uncritically by some modern observers—that the island's people were as primitive as its institutions.
 Anglo-Irish settlers may have acquired the first layer of English law, but they had yet to prove to London that they could sustain civil government.

 Justices of the peace were mainly drawn not from the ranks of merchants and planters, but from the numerous surgeons who worked in the outports.
 Surgeons were a fixture of the 18th-century fishery.
 John Reeves, the island's first Chief Justice, observed that "in every harbour, almost, there is resident a surgeon, or medical man" (quoted in Bannister, 1998, 110).
 Consequently, surgeons were frequently appointed to serve as justices of the peace.
 At least 12 surgeons can be positively identified as active magistrates.
 Three of the commissioners of oyer and terminer—D'Ewes Coke, Thomas Dodd, and Jonathan Ogden—were also practicing surgeons.

 Surgeons possessed three qualities desirable for local magistrates: they were relatively learned, actively willing, and readily available.
 The British government approved this trend because it viewed surgeons as enjoying greater economic independence than other candidates for office.
-Surgeons were still somewhat dependent upon the merchants because they decided whose doctor's books the servants signed on to each summer.
+Surgeons were still somewhat dependent upon the merchants because those same merchants decided whose doctor's books the servants signed on to each summer.
 John Reeves concluded, "However, notwithstanding this, the surgeon is usually fixed on for as justice; being less interested than the merchants; less in the merchant's hands than the boatkeeper, or planter; and certainly better fitted by education than either of them" (quoted in Bannister, 1999, 231).
 By the 1780s several surgeons had become effectively permanent, full-time magistrates, earning most of their income through court fees and emoluments.
 Not surprisingly, when the government searched for a successor to John Reeves in 1792, it turned to D'Ewes Coke, a well-respected surgeon who had over 20 years experience as a Newfoundland magistrate.
 Even Judge Prowse, who was certainly no admirer of the early magistracy, conceded that Coke was "a man of considerable ability, and firm, determined character" (Prowse, 360).

 The relative prominence of surgeons demonstrates the importance of legal culture to the development of law in Newfoundland.
 As in England and the American colonies, trends in the administration of law must be seen in light of economic pressures, cultural norms, and political currents.
 To understand the remarkable position of surgeons in the Newfoundland judiciary, we have to consider the island's social and legal environments in the 18th century.
 On the one hand, the demands created by the fishery for medical services meant that surgeons were relatively prevalent in the outports and thereby able to perform postmortems and testify in court.
 On the other hand, the needs of the island's legal system for able magistrates drew surgeons into the judiciary and shaped their testimony in criminal trials.